elegant-scipy/elegant-scipy/markdown/preface.markdown

 In science, another great reason for making code open source is to promote reproducible research.
 Many of us have had the experience of reading a really cool paper, and then downloading the code to try it out on our own data.
-Only we find, that the executable isn't compiled for our system.
+Only we find that the executable isn't compiled for our system.
 Or we can't work out how to run it.
 Or it has bugs, missing features, or produces unexpected results.
 By making scientific software open source, we not only increase the quality of that software, but we make it possible to see exactly how the science was done.
 What assumptions were made, and even hard-coded?